Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 **Status LED:** In normal use, the red LED flashes slowly (approx 1Hz) in sync with the main board to indicate that it has CAN time sync, or flashes continuously and rapidly to indicate that it doesn't.
 It also flashes startup error codes, for example if the bootloader doesn't find valid firmware on the board.
 For a list of these error codes see [CAN_connection basics](https://docs.duet3d.com/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes).

 ## Software notes
-The RepRapFirmware binary file for this board is called Duet3Firmware_TOOLINDX.bin.
+The RepRapFirmware binary file for this board is called **Duet3Firmware_TOOLINDX.bin**.

-The bootloader file for this board is called Duet3Bootloader-SAME5x_CAN_USB.bin.
+The bootloader file for this board is called **Duet3Bootloader-SAME5x_CAN_USB.bin**.

 The minimum RepRapFirmware version for this board is 3.7.0-beta.1.
 This applies to the firmware running on the main board too.
 If older main board firmware is used then some of the functionality may be missing, in particular the heater and the load cell are unlikely to work.

 The default CAN address (which is also the CAN address after the reset jumper is used) is 121.

 The inductive heater is fast and powerful, therefore the standard RepRapFirmware default tool heater model is inappropriate.
-When it is first configured as a heater, a more suitable default model is applied automatically.
+When it is first configured as a heater, a more suitable default model is applied automatically. **Heater tuning must be run before using the INDX tool.**

 **CAUTION!** The inductive heater is fast and powerful.
 It can easily heat the nozzle or other metalwork placed inside the heater coil to dangerously high temperatures.
 Use only the correct firmware versions, and keep the firmware up to date.
 If the nozzle assembly is not fully inserted into the heater coil or is misaligned, this can result in the temperature being under-read, resulting in heating to a higher temperature than was intended.
 Do not allow paper or other flammable material to enter the heater coil area.